Broad ligament leiomyoma

 While in most cases broad ligament leiomyomas are asymptomatic, patients may present pelvic pain or a palpable pelvic mass.
-The pain, when long-standing, may be as a result of pressure effects on adjacent organs, such as the bladder or ureter; or, when acute, due to a complicating torsion.
+The pain, when long-standing, maybe as a result of pressure effects on adjacent organs, such as the bladder or ureter; or, when acute, due to a complicating torsion.

 A leiomyoma occurring in this location poses greater diagnostic difficulty than when it occurs in the uterus.
-In uncomplicated cases (e.g no degeneration) it is seen as a solid adnexal mass which is separate from both the uterine body as well as the ovary.
+In uncomplicated cases (e.g no degeneration) it is seen as a solid adnexal mass that is separate from both the uterine body as well as the ovary.

 Usually seen as a hypoechoic, solid, well-circumscribed adnexal mass, although that can be heterogeneous when large.
 There is generally no interface between the tumor and uterus and no straight relation to the ipsilateral ovary.